1nv4d3r2/ecoin/README.md

 Copyright (c) 2019 E-coin Developers
 What is E-coin?
 ----------------
+Cryptographic currency created in my spare time, in reference to the TV series Mr. Roboot, for which a corporation called ECORP. created a currency a (ECOIN).
+Being a huge fan of the series, I decided to create this coin just for fun
 Ecoin is similar to Bitcoin, some differences are listed here.

  - subsidy halves in 440k blocks (~2 years)